Camp Counselor & Personal Attendant Application

 Beyond being a once-in-a-lifetime personal experience to work with and get to know these survivors, the program is a unique and enriching opportunity for persons interested in or currently working in rehabilitation professions, and provides an excellent opportunity to work with experienced professionals from a variety of medical and rehabilitation fields.
 The position is physically demanding, and requires initiative, willingness to give, and extraordinary patience.
 As the typical workday is very long, a high energy level is essential.
 The ideal counselor is personable and reliable, and able to work independently and as part of a team.

-If you are interested in working at Camp McCoy, please complete this application and return it to the Brain Injury Association of Virginia.
+If you are interested in working at Camp Bruce McCoy, please complete the online application.
 All applicants will be contacted by BIAV.
-References will be requested before employment decisions are made.
+References will be requested before employment decisions are made, and a background check is required.
 Attendants may also be contacted by the families of the individual they would assist.
-Staff training will be provided on the day prior to the beginning of each session.
+Staff training will be provided online as well as in person on the day prior to the beginning of each session.

-All accepted counselors and volunteers are required to be fully vaccinated against COVID-19 by April 22, 2022, which is one month prior to the start of camp.
+All accepted counselors and volunteers are required to have received their primary series of the COVID-19 vaccine, and we strongly recommend that they receive the updated bivalent booster if eligible.
 No exceptions.
 In addition to other pre-camp requirements, you will also be required to submit proof of vaccination status and sign a COVID-19 Acknowledgement of Risk & Statement of Understanding form.

 Questions?
 Contact firstname.lastname@example.org or 804-355-5748.